-If you have been feeling off colour for a long time now, it could be because your doctor has not extended the range of tests they have had done.
+If you have been feeling off color for a long time now, it could be because your doctor has not extended the range of tests they have had done.

 There are many functional pathology tests that your doctors won’t do but Naturopath’s use as critical indicators to look into the other half of the story.

 1. Leaky gut testing: Also known as the Intestinal Permeability test, this is a non-invasive test which assesses the quality of your intestinal tract.
 Over time the intestinal tube can become patchy or develop small holes which then release bits of food that become toxic.
 Some symptoms of leaky gut include unexplained fatigue and excessive tiredness.

 2. Food intolerance testing: Intolerance to certain foods or ingredients can cause low-grade reactions in the body.
 Over time the reaction builds into systemic inflammation throughout the body.
 You could experience join inflammation, hormonal issues, arthritis, ADHD and autism in children, eczema, and fibromyalgia.